Experience and About This Program

 And a Personal Note…

 I just want to thank you in advance for your consideration.
 While I realize there is a great deal of materials written for this industry, I have spent countless number of hours to arrive at what I have found to be the most flexible and adaptable means of chart analysis.
-These concepts can be crossed over into a range of disciplines and I am confident that we can improve your trading by taking some simple steps.
+These concepts can be crossed over into a range of disciplines and I am confident that we can improve your trading by taking some basic steps.

 All the best,